PeterFa/PyTradeLib/doc/index.rst

 ..
-PyTradeLab documentation master file, created by sphinx-quickstart on Fri Nov  4 21:48:31 2011.
+PyTradeLib documentation master file, created by sphinx-quickstart on Fri Nov  4 21:48:31 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PyTradeLab documentation
+PyTradeLib documentation
 =========================

 Contents: